ichordev/bindbc-imgui/README.md

 ```d
 auto clipper = ImGuiListClipper(0);
 ```
-It's only recommended for you to use the `.init` of a struct when it is strictly necessary.
+It is recommended that you NEVER use `.init` of a Dear ImGui struct unless it is strictly necessary.

 # Backends